theTWIXhunter/better-falix/README.md

 **BUG FIXES**
 - **Fix cursed checkbox icon**
 Fixes the filemanager file selection checkbox being cursed (go look at it).
+- **Fix Collapsed falix icon**
+Fixes the falix icon being displayed when the navbar is collaped.

 ## Usage